 Shop the Katadyn BeFreeBest Traction Device: Black Diamond Distance Spike ($100)

-You might find snow and ice while mountain running, either traversing or ascending steep snow fields and snow gullies (or even moderate couloirs) or crossing glaciated terrain.
-Even a summer run in the high mountains might require a traction device to make movement more efficient and safer.
+You might find snow and ice while mountain running, either traversing or ascending steep snow fields and snow gullies (or even moderate couloirs) or crossing glaciated terrain, and using a traction device like the Black Diamond Distance Spike can make movement safer and more efficient.

 This is an easy-on, easy-off traction device built for mountain running.
-It stores easily in your pack — perfect for the moments you need it and not very noticeable when stowed.
+It stores easily in your pack, making it perfect for the moments you need it and not very noticeable when stowed.

-To learn more about the Distance Spike, read our in-depth Black Diamond Distance Spike review, as well as what we said about it in our best winter running traction devices guide.
+To learn more about the Distance Spike, read our in-depth Black Diamond Distance Spike review and what we said about it in our best winter running traction devices guide.

 Shop the Black Diamond Distance SpikeConsiderations for Mountain Running